A little about me

 Being a childhood cancer survivor, science has always been an interest of mine alongside art.
 I attended Boise State University where I graduated with honors and earned a Bachelor of Science degree in Cellular, Molecular, and Biomedical Biology with a minor in Visual Art.

-I am focusing on combining my passions in art and science to communicate complex scientific and medical information and help make scientific information more accessible through art.
+I recently graduated with my Master of Fine Arts degree in Medical Illustration from the Rochester Institute of Technology, where I focused on combining my passions in art and science to communicate complex biomedical information and help make scientific information more accessible through art.

 When I'm not creating art, I'm an avid reader of historical fiction, fantasy and romance, and an amateur reptile keeper of a crested gecko and Kenyan sand boa.